splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

       - Yes

    *  - ``resourcemanager.projects.get``
-      - Yes, if you want to sync project metadata (such as labels), or if you need to obtain metrics from monitored projects (child projects) from a scoping project (or parent project)
+      - Yes, if you want to sync project metadata (such as labels), or if you need to obtain metrics from monitored projects of a scoping project

    *  - ``serviceusage.services.use``
       - Yes, if you want to enable the use of a quota from the project where metrics are stored